intersystems/language-server/README.md

 # InterSystems Language Server

 This is a [LSP](https://microsoft.github.io/language-server-protocol/) compliant language server for [InterSystems](http://www.intersystems.com/our-products/) ObjectScript powered by Node.js and written primarily in TypeScript.
-It is maintianed by InterSystems.
+It is maintained by InterSystems.

 ## Features